Sykyapps/aphrodite/README.md

 You can use this library in your project without publishing it to npm by creating a package in your local machine

 _Note: You will need to publish the library to npm before you push your project to repository.
-After you publish, you can reinstall the package in your project from npm by following the "How To Use" guide_
+After you follow the "[Publishing](#publishing)" guide, you can reinstall the package in your project from npm by following the "[How To Use](#how-to-use)" guide_

 #### Build